 2, Keep it CALM.

 3. Feed it MOTHER's milk.
-Plan and work to breastfeed for at least a year if not longer (ancestral patterns were 2-5 years; Hewlett & Lamb, 2005).
+Plan and work to breastfeed for at least a year if not longer (ancestral patterns were 2-5 years with an average weaning age of 4; Hewlett & Lamb, 2005).

 OTHER POSTS ON PARENTING ISSUES :